artem-ogre/CDT/README.md

 ## Algorithm
 Implementation closely follows incremental construction algorithm by Anglada [[1](#1)].
-During the legalization, the cases when at least one vertex belongs to super-triangle are resolved using an approach in by Žalik et. al [[2](#2)].
+During the legalization, the cases when at least one vertex belongs to super-triangle are resolved using an approach as described in Žalik et. al [[2](#2)].
 For efficient search of a triangle that contains inserted point randomized walking search is applied [[3](#3)].
-To find the starting triangle we first find the nearest point using boost::rtree.
+To find the starting triangle we first find the nearest point using boost::rtree or using a closest random point.

 ### Input pre-conditions:
 - No duplicated points